Caroline Seger: International career

 Seger made her first appearance for the senior Swedish national team in March 2005; a 2–1 defeat by Germany at that year's Algarve Cup.
 She intended to score the winning goal at UEFA Women's Euro 2005 in North West England.
-Although Seger was part of the team, she failed to score as Sweden lost to rivals Norway in extra time of the semi final.
+Although Seger was part of the team, she failed to score as Sweden lost to rivals Norway in extra time of the semi-final.

 Seger continued to be selected under new coach Thomas Dennerby and was part of the Sweden team surprisingly eliminated in the first round of the 2007 FIFA Women's World Cup.
 After that failure some experienced players retired and Seger was given a prominent role in the team.
 In July 2008 she overcame a thigh injury to take her place in the squad for the 2008 Beijing Olympics.
 In China she participated in the Swedes' 2–0 quarter-final defeat by Germany.

 Impressed by Seger's work rate and positive attitude, Dennerby had appointed her as national team captain for a qualifying match with Italy in May 2008, when regular captain Victoria Sandell Svensson was injured.
 Sandell Svensson retired after Sweden's 3–1 defeat by Norway in the quarter-final of UEFA Women's Euro 2009 and Seger took over as full-time captain.

 Seger led Sweden to third place at the 2011 FIFA Women's World Cup in Germany.
 She featured in Sweden's 3–1 semi-final defeat to eventual winners Japan in Frankfurt.
 Sweden secured third place by beating France 2–1 in Sinsheim, although Seger missed the game with a calf injury.
 Third place also ensured Sweden's qualification for the 2012 Olympic football tournament in London.
 Dennerby kept Seger in Sweden's Olympic squad for London, where they lost to France in the quarter-finals.

 In October 2012, new national team coach Pia Sundhage decided that Seger and Lotta Schelin would share the captaincy.
 Sundhage named Seger in the squad for UEFA Women's Euro 2013, which Sweden hosted.
 Seger was disappointed when Sweden lost 1–0 to Germany in the semi-final.

 Seger appeared in all 6 matches for Sweden at the 2016 Summer Olympics and won the Silver Medal after a 2–1 loss to Germany.

-Seger became the captain of the National team after Lotta Schelin’s retirement from international football.
+Seger became the sole captain of the National team after Lotta Schelin’s retirement from international football.

 Seger led Sweden to the 2019 FIFA Women's World Cup hosted in France.
 On 6 July 2019, Seger played her 200th match with Sweden, facing England.
 The match was a 2–1 victory for Sweden, giving them third place in the World Cup.